millioncode/Mentoring-Udemy-iOS-Apps/README.md

 ## Simple Calculators

 ### Love Calculator
+- Built with a simple func see what your love score with someone is.

+### BMI Calculator
-- Built with a simple func
+- Built with a simple func to display your BMI